-Enrichment toys are a great way to keep your small pet entertained while also allowing them to satisfy their naturally inquisitive behaviours.
-But it’s important to remember that not all small pets are the same, and a toy that’s okay for a hamster won’t necessarily be safe for a gerbil.
-Because of this, you should always read up on a toy to make sure it’s safe before offering it to your pet – whether you’re making it at home or buying it.
+Enrichment activities are a great way to keep small pets entertained, while also allowing them to satisfy their inquisitive natures.
+But it’s important to remember that not all small animals are the same, and a toy that’s okay for a hamster won’t necessarily be safe for a gerbil.
+Because of this, you should always read up on toys or activities to make sure they’re safe before offering them to your pet.

 One easy way you can make an enrichment toy for your pet at home is by stuffing items such as toilet rolls with a mixture of hay and treats.
-These toys will encourage your pet to have a good old forage, and for herbivores it can also help to increase the amount of hay they eat – which helps to keep both their teeth and digestive system healthy.
+These toys will encourage your pet to have a good old forage, and can also help to increase the amount of hay they eat – which helps to keep both their dental and digestive systems healthy.

 And you don’t have to stop at toilet rolls!
-Other materials that can be used to make these kinds of toys are:
+There are plenty of other materials you can use to create homemade tunnels and hidey-holes, including:

 - Kitchen towel rolls